syncfusion-content/windowsforms-docs/WindowsForms/chart/FAQ/How-to-draw-custom-series-using-ChartSeriesRenderer.md

 {% tabs %}

 {% highlight c# %}
-// Custom renderer should extend ChartSeriesRenderer with a parametered constructor and implement the Renderer method
+// Custom renderer should extend ChartSeriesRenderer with a parameterized constructor and implement the Renderer method
     public class CustomScatterRenderer : ChartSeriesRenderer
     {
         public CustomScatterRenderer(ChartSeries series)